Thiruvalluvar Statue: Maintenance

 To prevent the statue from corrosion due to sea breeze, the statue is chemically treated once in four years.
 The salty deposits in every joint are removed and replaced with new cement mixture.
 Paper pulp is then applied on the whole of the statue.
 As the paper pulp coating dries, it absorbs the salty deposits completely, after which it is removed.

 The statue has been thus treated three times since its unveiling.
 The fourth treatment began on 17 April 2017 and was completed by 15 October 2017.

 Access

 The statue stands 400 m from the coastline of Kanniyakumari on a small island rock.
 Ferry service are available from the mainland.
 The ferry service to Vivekananda Rock Memorial stops for a while at the Valluvar Statue.

-The Vivekananda Kendra has a proposal to connect the Valluvar memorial with the Vivekananda rock memorial by bridge to enable visitors to move easily from one island to the other.
+There is also a pedestrian bridge made of fiber glass, connecting it to the mainland.
+This bridge is the first of its kind to be built in India, and was built by Government of Tamil Nadu and opened on 31.12.2024.

+Glass bridge

+There is a glass bridge viz., Kanyakumari Glass bridge also called as Kanyakumari Glass fibre footover bridge, an footover bridge built for pedestrians to cross the sea connecting Thiruvalluvar Statue and Vivekananda Rock Memorial in Kanyakumari which was inaugurated on 30 December 2024.